ALMisa804/Pandas/README.md

-Analysis of fictional school district (Py City):
+Analysis of fictional school district (Py City) using Pandas:

 Schools with higher budgets did not yield better test results.
 Schools with higher spending per student ($645-$675) actually underperformed compared to schools with smaller budgets (<$585 per student).
 When it comes to math, smaller and medium sized schools outperformed larger schools (89-91% passing vs 67%).